Ontario eReferral Implementation Guide FHIR Overview

-The Ontario eReferral FHIR Implementation Guide provides direction for the electronic transfer of referral information between heathcare providers for use in Ontario.
-The specification provides the business context, use cases and information flows that are specific to the emerging Ontario eReferral ecosystem.
-The eReferral Specification is expected to be generic enough to support various referral pathways (such as Primary Care Provider to Home and Community Care).
+The Ontario eReferral – eConsult FHIR Implementation Guide provides directions for the electronic transfer of referral and consult information between healthcare providers for use in Ontario.
+The Implementation Guide provides the business context, use cases, and information flows that are specific to the emerging Ontario eReferral ecosystem.
+The Implementation Guide is generic enough to support various electronic referral and consult pathways, such as Primary Care Provider to Home and Community Care.

 Scope

-The Ontario eReferral FHIR Implementation Guide covers the referral patterns for various pathways such as an EMR integration with a Home to Community Care Solution, Primary Care to Home and Community Care, Acute Care, etc.
+The Ontario eReferral – eConsult FHIR Implementation Guide covers the referral patterns for various pathways such as an EMR integration with a Home to Community Care Solution, Primary Care to Home and Community Care, Acute Care, Central Intake Hub etc. The Implementation Guide also incorporates the eConsult pathway where cases can be submitted to a managed specialty, directly to a specialist, or to a managed group.

-This implementation guide describes the business considerations and implementation details for enabling interoperability between two referral systems to initiate and manage an electronic referral.
+This implementation guide describes the business considerations and implementation details for enabling interoperability between two referral systems to initiate and manage an electronic referral as well as an electronic consult.

-The following patterns have been provided in this release of the implementation guide to facilitate referral workflow:
+The following patterns have been provided in this release of the implementation guide to facilitate referral and consult workflows:

-- SMART on FHIR messaging pattern where a Referral Management System (RMS) is directly launched in clinician’s Point of Service (POS) system and enables users to complete the initial eReferral request, including the initial appointment date and time; or
+- SMART on FHIR messaging pattern where a Referral Management System (RMS) is directly launched in a clinician’s Point of Service (POS) system and enables users to complete the initial eReferral request, including the initial appointment date and time.

 - Direct messaging where two RMSs exchange referral messages (e.g., initial eReferral request, appointment updates, communications and notifications) via FHIR-based API interfaces.